 I believe that the Violette that I have in Summer Loving Green is a discontinued style.
 It has the exact print as the Kate, but longer version.
 One thing I need to point out is the fact that its fabric is on a slightly thinner side, so be aware of that and wear nude underwear udnerneath.
 I love the shape, the print, and how it drapes on my body.
 I’ve worn it to a wedding before, and I’ve gotten so many compliments every time.

 This black top is just so special, and again, Realisation Par has nailed it with every detail.
 I absolutely love the long puffy sleves with alternating zin-sang bottons.
 It also comes with a dress and skirt form, super cute!

 I asked you guys on my Insta-stories to submit any questions you have about Realisation and got a very interesting one which I’d like to discuss more about:

 Casey @dresstocode asked: I just noticed the top dozen or so images on the hashtag (I did use the #realisationpar in the question box, so she clicked on it and saw countless photos of girls Realisation animal print skirt, a very popular piece end-of-summer and fall season).
 When do you feel that an item is oversaturated?

 I don’t mind paying $200 or more on a dress that I know I will reach for again and again.
 As outfit examples shown above, I can really dress up or down Realisation pieces and would totally rewear and could style them endless ways.
-I did not buy it just because, or if I want to be trendy like everyone else, trust me!
+They’re still great pieces, and I love looking at them on my clothing rack.

 What do you think about Realisation Par?
 Will you buy or pass?
 Share it below in the comment section as I’d love to hear your thoughts!